SPoT: Subpixel Placement of Tokens in Vision Transformers: :

 \subsection{Oracle Neighborhoods: \ourmethod-ON}

 In addition to investigating spatial priors, we also look to directly explore differentiable optimization for token placement.
-To probe for ideal choices of $S = \{s_1, \dots, s_m \}$, we optimize a constrained version of the SFS problem~\eqref{eq:SFS} directly for each image.
-We freeze the encoder $g_\theta$, and directly apply gradient search to optimize
+To probe for ideal choices of $S = \{s_1, \dots, s_m \}$, we optimize a constrained version of the SFS problem given by~\eqref{eq:SFS} directly for each image.
+We freeze the encoder $g_\theta$, and directly apply gradient search per image $I$ to optimize

 for a set number of tokens $m$ with initial positions ${S^0 \sim p_\phi}$ sampled from a chosen prior $p_\phi$.
 This provides an \textit{Oracle Neighborhood} (ON) adjustments of the initial placements for \ourmethod. \ourmethod-ON reveals ideal locations for classifying each image, which allows us to ascertain the existence of an optimal set of positions $S$ for each image, and estimate an upper bound on performance gain from effective token sampling.
 We specify that \ourmethod-ON incurs a higher computational cost for classification, and is \textit{not intended as a practical solution for inference}.
 Rather, it acts as a tool for analyzing the nature of sparse ViTs, demonstrating the potential of learnable token positions.